-If the ignition is in the "ON" position there is potential for sparks and engagement of components.
+◆ If the ignition is in the "ON" position there is potential for sparks and engagement of components.

-- Sparks could cause an explosion or moving parts could accidentally engage causing personal injury.
+Sparks could cause an explosion or moving parts could accidentally engage causing personal injury.

-HOW TO AVOID THE HAZARD

-- Be sure ignition switch is in the "OFF" position before

-- charging the battery.

-- 3.2.3 Connect the negative battery cables.
+- ♦ Be sure ignition switch is in the "OFF" position before charging the battery. - 3.2.3 Connect the negative battery cables.

-NOTE: If the positive cable is also disconnected, connect the positive (red) cable first, then the negative (black) cable and green/white wire (green/white wire is only on some units).
+NOTE: If the positive cable is also disconnected, connect the positive (red) cable first, then the negative (black) cable.
 Slip insulator boot over the positive terminal.